The Art and Science Behind the Finish: How Western Hemlock and Douglas-fir Excel in Treatments and Staining

 Try Canadian Wood

-Looking for the right grade and wood species to achieve the desired design, color, and appearance for your next project?
-To better help you understand the color and overall appearance of Canadian softwoods, Canadian Wood offers small wood samples for you to work with.
+Looking for the right grade and wood species to achieve the desired design, color and appearance for your next project?
+To help you better understand the color and overall appearance of Canadian softwoods, Canadian Wood offers small wood samples for you to work with.
 Contact us to find out more.